-Talk to the truck driver yourself and make sure he does not move the trailer until you are done!
-Make sure the driver applies the trailer brakes and chocks trailer wheels.
+Talk to the truck driver yourself and make sure he/she does not move the trailer until you are done!
+The lift truck operator must make sure the driver applies the trailer brakes and chocks trailer wheels.
 The impact of moving in and out of a trailer may cause the trailer to move.